Shyamsundar-eng/Acoustic-Reef-AWARENESS/README.md

    - Right-click `index.html` → Open with → Your Browser

 3. **Explore!**
-   - Navigate through all four pages
+   - Navigate through all pages using the navigation menu
    - Listen to reef audio samples
-   - Learn about acoustic monitoring
+   - Learn about acoustic monitoring and AI technology

 ---